aragon/hack/CONTRIBUTING.md

 # Contributing to the Aragon documentation

-Would you like to help improve these Aragon developer docs?
+Would you like to help improve the Aragon developer docs?
 Awesome!
-Feel welcome and read the following sections in order to know how to ask questions and how to work on something.
+You're on the right page 😊.
+The sections below cover the different ways to contribute, our documentation guidelines, and how to ask for help.

 All members of our community are expected to follow our [Code of Conduct](https://wiki.aragon.org/documentation/Code_of_Conduct/).
-Please make sure you are welcoming and friendly in all of our spaces.
+In short, we expect you to be friendly and welcoming in all of our spaces.

 ## Ways to contribute

-### File an issue
+### Filing an issue
 If you see a problem with the docs that should be improved, you can simply report it in our [issue tracker](https://github.com/aragon/hack/issues).
 Please take a quick look to see if the issue doesn't already exist before filing yours.

-Do your best to include as many details as needed in order for someone else to fix the problem and resolve the issue.
+Do your best to include as many details as needed in order to make it as easy as possible for someone else to fix the problem and resolve the issue.

-### Fix an issue
+### Fixing an issue
 You can browse our [issue tracker](https://github.com/aragon/hack/issues) and choose an issue to fix.
 Or, if you spot something in the docs that needs fixing, you can go right in and fix it without creating an issue first.
 The development process follows one typical of open source contributions.
 Here's a quick rundown:

 1. [Find an issue](https://github.com/aragon/hack/issues) that you are interested in addressing or a feature that you would like to add.